Traditional water sources of Persian antiquity: Kariz in Persia

 It was an Achaemenid ruling that in case someone succeeded in constructing a qanat and bringing groundwater to the surface in order to cultivate land, or in renovating an abandoned qanat, the tax he was supposed to pay the government would be waived not only for him but also for his successors for up to 5 generations.
 During this period, the technology of qanat was in its heyday and it even spread to other countries.
 For example, following Darius's order, Silaks the naval commander of the Persian army and Khenombiz the royal architect managed to construct a qanat in the oasis of Kharagha in Egypt.
-Beadnell believes that qanat construction dates back to two distinct periods: they were first constructed by the Persianse, and later the Romans dug some other qanats during their reign in Egypt from 30 BC to 395 AD.
+Beadnell believes that qanat construction dates back to two distinct periods: they were first constructed by the Persians, and later the Romans dug some other qanats during their reign in Egypt from 30 BC to 395 AD.
 The magnificent temple built in this area during Darius's reign shows that there was a considerable population depending on the water of qanats.
 Ragerz has estimated this population to be 10,000 people.
 The most reliable document confirming the existence of qanats at this time was written by Polybius who states that: “the streams are running down from everywhere at the base of Alborz mountain, and people have transferred too much water from a long distance through some subterranean canals by spending much cost and labor”.

 During the Seleucid Era, which began after the occupation of Iran by Alexander, it seems that the qanats were abandoned.

 In terms of the situation of qanats during this era, some historical records have been found.
 In a study by Russian orientalist scholars it has been mentioned that: the Persians used the side branches of rivers, mountain springs, wells and qanats to supply water.
 The subterranean galleries excavated to obtain groundwater were named as qanat.
 These galleries were linked to the surface through some vertical shafts which were sunk in order to get access to the gallery to repair it if necessary.

 According to the historical records, the Parthian kings did not care about the qanats the way the Achaemenid kings and even Sassanid kings did.
 As an instance, Arsac III, one of the Parthian kings, destroyed some qanats in order to make it difficult for Seleucid Antiochus to advance further while fighting him.